nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

 * **use_transaction**: Whether to simulate Pulsar transaction.
 This can only be statically bound.
 * **admin_delop**: For Admin tasks, whether to execute delete operation instead of the default create operation.
 This can only be statically bound.
 * **seq_tracking**: Whether to do message sequence tracking.
 This is used for abnormal message processing error detection such as message loss, message duplication, or message out-of-order.
 This can only be statically bound.
+* **e2e_starting_time_source**: Starting timestamp for end-to-end operation.
+When specified, will update the `e2e_msg_latency` histogram with the calculated end-to-end latency.
+The latency is calculated by subtracting the starting time from the current time.
+The starting time is determined from a configured starting time source.
+The unit of the starting time is milliseconds since epoch.
+The possible values for `e2e_starting_time_source`:
+  * `message_publish_time` - uses the message publishing timestamp as the starting time
+  * `message_event_time` - uses the message event timestamp as the starting time
+  * `message_property_e2e_starting_time` - uses a message property `e2e_starting_time` as the starting time.

 ## 3.3.
 Statement Level Parameters
 **Statement Level** parameters are set within the NB yaml file under different statement blocks.
 Each workload type/statement block has its own set of statement level configuration parameters.
 We'll cover these parameters in section 5.